bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 ### How it works

-TODO: Showcase the different aspects/steps of Solari (direct initial+temporal+spatial, indirect initial+temporal+spatial, world cache, DLSS RR)
+Our current implementation uses raytraced direct and indirect lighting (also known as global illuminance), which are sampled via ReSTIR DI/GI and uses a world-space irradiance cache to improve GI quality.
+Like all raytracing techniques, this produces results that are too noisy for realtime applications.
+To resolve this, you need to add a denoising step, which is currently handled via DLSS Ray Reconstruction, although we'd be happy to add support for alternate methods as well in the future.
+If you're interested in the crunchy technical details of how this all works: please read [@JMS55's blog post](https://jms55.github.io/posts/2025-09-20-solari-bevy-0-17) for a frame breakdown!

 Look forward to more work on Bevy Solari in future releases!

 (TODO: Embed bevy_solari logo here, or somewhere else that looks good)

-Special thanks to @Vecvec for adding raytracing support to wgpu.
+Special thanks to `@Vecvec` for adding raytracing support to wgpu.

 ## Event / Observer Overhaul